1977 Hardie-Ferodo 1000

+The 1977 Bathurst 1000, known for naming rights reasons as the Hardie-Ferodo 1000, was a motor race for Group C Touring Cars, held on 2 October 1977 at the Mount Panorama Circuit in Bathurst, New South Wales, Australia.
+It was the 18th running of the Bathurst 1000.

+The Moffat Ford Dealers team staged a formation finish with the Allan Moffat and Jacky Ickx Ford Falcon XC leading the Colin Bond and Alan Hamilton entry.
+Peter Janson and Larry Perkins finished third in a Holden Torana.

+A dispute between Bond and Moffat over prize money was not settled until 1985.

 Class structure

 Cars competed in three engine displacement classes:

 3001cc – 6000cc

 The class was contested by Holden Torana and Ford Falcon entries.

 2001cc – 3000cc

 The class was contested by Mazda RX-3, Ford Capri and BMW 3.0Si entries.

 Up to 2000cc

 The class was contested by Alfa Romeo Alfetta and 2000 GTV, BMW 2002, Ford Escort RS2000, Holden Gemini, Toyota Celica, Triumph Dolomite and Volkswagen Golf entries.